-We are very early in our development efforts and all of our product candidates are in preclinical development.
+We are very early in our development efforts and all of our product candidates are in clinical or preclinical development.
 If we are unable to successfully develop, receive regulatory approval for and commercialize our product candidates for these or any other indications, or successfully develop any other product candidates, or experience significant delays in doing so, our business will be harmed.

-We are very early in our development efforts and all of our product candidates are still in preclinical development.
-We expect to commence a Phase 1/2 clinical trial of TSHA-101 by under a Clinical Trial Agreement, or CTA, with Health Canada.
+We are very early in our development efforts and all of our product candidates are still in clinical or preclinical development.
+Queen's University initiated a Phase 1/2 clinical trial of TSHA-101 under a Clinical Trial Agreement, or CTA, with Health Canada, and we intend to initiate a Phase 1/2 clinical trial of TSHA-118 in 2021 under a currently open IND.
 Each of our programs and product candidates will require additional preclinical and/or clinical development, regulatory approval, obtaining manufacturing supply, capacity and expertise, building a commercial organization or successfully outsourcing commercialization, substantial investment and significant marketing efforts before we generate any revenue from product sales.
 We do not have any products that are approved for commercial sale, and we may never be able to develop or commercialize marketable products.

 Our ability to generate revenue from our product candidates, which we do not expect will occur for several years, if ever, will depend heavily on the successful development, regulatory approval and eventual commercialization of our product candidates.
-The success of TSHA-101, TSHA-102, TSHA-103, TSHA-104 or any other product candidates that we develop or otherwise may acquire will depend on several factors, including:
+The success of TSHA-101, TSHA-118, TSHA-102 and TSHA-104, or any other product candidates that we develop or otherwise may acquire will depend on several factors, including: